 Secondly, some of the various models marketed use preinstalled cables which are usually too short (and too small of a gauge), and require butt splices to attach them to the power source.
 Extending the cable's length also increases the I2R losses, so proper sizing is important.
 If possible, choose one without a built in primary cable, and add your own in the exact length, and size required.

 Their best attribute is the ease of connection and disconnection.
 The unit in the left photo is a RigRunner® model 4005 from West Mountain Radio.
-They carry 5 different models in a variety of configurations to suit almost any mobile or base requirement.
+They carry many different models in a variety of configurations to suit almost any mobile or base requirement.
 If you're interested to learn more, there is a good article about Anderson Powerpole devices in the March 2006 issue of QST starting on page 31.
-Incidentally, some models of the RigRunner® have LED indicators that light when a fuse blows.
+Incidentally, some models of the RigRunner® have LED indicators that light when a fuse blows, and a few have USB power connections as well.

 Both West Mountain Radio and PowerWerx carry just about any kind of terminal, fuse block, and wire you could think of.
 Although the biggest wire size they carry is #6 AWG, it has a high strand count which makes it very flexible, and therefore easy to install.

 The 4005 pictured above comes with a 6 foot, 10 AWG primary power cord with 45 amp connectors already installed on one end, and 1/4 ring connectors on the other end.
 If you need a longer (and larger) cable, go to West Mountain Radio's, web site for more information.
-While you're there, look over the other amateur related devices, especially their wire crimper.
-By the way, if you're looking for the best possible termination when using Power Pole connectors, the PWR crimper shown right is the only way to get it.
-And take time to read the instructions which come with the tool.
+While you're there, look over the other amateur related devices, especially their wire crimper!
+Use a cheap crimp tool, and you won't be able to marry the housing with the respective terminal!
+By the way, take time to read the instructions which come with the tool.
 If you don't, you'll invariably end up twisting one or both wires so the terminals will seat properly in the nested housings.

 As with any wiring, it should be protected from shorts, abrasion and other maladies.
-Therefore, any excess should be cut off, not bundled up with a cable tie.
-Incidentally, PowerWerx and DX Engineering both carry all manner of OEM wiring connectors, Anderson Power Pole connectors, and wire for any installation, mobile or other wise.
+Therefore, any excess should be cut off, not bundled up with a cable tie—think voltage drop!

 Finding connectors for wire sizes over #8 can be a problem.
 Here are a few places you might not have thought of.
 Fastenal has stores all over the United States, and they do mail order as well.
 They also carry fuses and fuse holders.
 Newark.com carries larger sized connectors than Mouser or DigiKey, but the latter ones will special order.

 Wherever possible, I suggest using ring connectors, rather than spade type connectors because the stay put even if the connection loosens.
 All connectors should be both crimped and soldered to insure strength and low resistive connections.
 It is also a good idea to use star washers under the lugs to assure a tight connection.
-As I have said elsewhere, avoid butt connectors.
+And avoid butt connectors.

 All About Fuses

 The definition of a fuse is relatively simple.
-It is a wire that melts when subjected to too high of a current.
+It is a short piece of enclosed wire, which melts when subjected to too high of a current.
 When it does, the circuit opens.
 However, if you've chosen the incorrect size for your application, it may not open.
 Or, it may open after a very long delay.
 In any case, you want the fuse to do its job, well before your wiring becomes its own fuse!
+A good example of incorrect fusing is illustrated in the right photo.
+The wire size is #6 with a current-carrying capability of ≈100 amps, and the fuse is 200 amps!

-Fuses are there to protect the cabling (wiring).
+Fuses are there to protect the cabling (wiring), not the transceiver!
 For example, the Icom IC-7000 has a 5 amp (system) fuse mounted inside the radio, and 30 amp fuses in the cabling (both plus and minus leads).
-If you short out a supply connection (pin 3 of the tuner port for example), a circuit board trace and/or switching transistor will fail long before the 5 amp fuse opens.
+If you short out a supply connection (pin 3 of the tuner port), a circuit board trace and/or switching transistor will fail long before the 5 amp fuse opens.
 The 30 amp fuses will never open in this particular case.
 It can be argued that the power cable fuses do protect the radio if something fails catastrophically, a final perhaps, but chances are some other component in the circuitry will be damaged beyond repair before the power cable fuse(s) opens, and here is why.

 The chart at left (click to enlarge) covers Littelfuse's 299 series fuses (shown below in colors which match their ratings), more commonly called Maxi fuses.
 They're popular in amateur mobile installations as they are a modern replacement for the older cylindrical style 5ag fuses.
 They're also available with LED failure indicators.

-Most amateur transceivers' DC power cords are built using 10 AWG, or an equivalent (e.g.: Metric 6).
-Further, most are about 9 feet long, and most are fused with 30 amp fuses.
-If you subject them to 22 amps of current (nominal input for key down full power), they'll exhibit about a half volt drop (including the drop caused by the internal resistance of the fuses, and their holder).
+Most amateur transceivers' DC power cords are built using 10 AWG, or an equivalent (i.e.: Metric 6).
+Further, most are about 3 meters long (≈10 feet), and most are fused with 30 amp fuses.
+If you subject them to 22 amps of current (nominal input for key down full power), they'll exhibit a .62 volt drop (including the drop caused by the internal resistance of the fuses, and their holders).
 This means the power cable will be dissipating about 11 watts.

 If we subject the cable to a load of 100 amps (not a dead short) where the fuse would nominally require 3 seconds to open, our voltage drop is 2 volts, and our wire has to sustain 200 watts of dissipation for 3 full seconds!
 Now you know one of the reasons why it is so important to choose the correct wire size.
-To reiterate, the wire must be capable of handling the nominal ICAS load with a minimal amount of voltage drop, and yet be capable of handling an impressive overload, albeit briefly.
+To reiterate, the wire must be capable of handling the nominal ICAS load with a minimal amount of voltage drop (.5 volts or less), and yet be capable of handling an impressive overload, albeit briefly.

 Another often ask question: Is it safe to use a higher voltage fuse?
 The answer is maybe!
 For any given ampere rating, fuses designed for high voltage (nominal 250 volts maximum) service typically have lower resistance than those designed for low voltage (nominally 32 volts maximum).
 Thus, their low voltage I2T is elongated, which means they take longer to open under a given overload.
 While these facts alone don't preclude their use in low voltage applications, the bottom line is, you should select fuses specifically designed for the voltage range in use.

-While reading the last section, if you were thinking out loud to yourself with the admonition, I use circuit breakers, so I don't have this problem, you're kidding yourself!
+While reading the last section, if you were thinking out loud to yourself with this statement—I use circuit breakers, so I don't have this problem—you're kidding yourself!
 Fact is, circuit breakers exhibit a much longer I2T than any fuse except some specially designed slow-blow fuses.
 What's more, most circuit breakers will fail closed on dead shorts if the current exceeds 2,000 amps or so.
 A standard SLI (Starting, Lights, Ignition) car battery in good condition can easily supply 3,000 amps to a dead short, and an AGM as much as 4,000 amps!
 This includes so-called marine and aircraft circuit breakers, and any other device which uses movable contacts including relays!

-If there is one admonition about circuit breakers which needs to be followed, it is this.
-The master wiring protection device should be a fuse!
+If you use circuit breakers as switches, remember this: The main wiring protection device should be a properly-sized fuse!

 A Few Words On Relays

-When using distribution devices like the aforementioned RigRunner®, there is a need to use a master fuse mounted close to the battery.
+When using distribution devices like the aforementioned RigRunner®, there is a need to use a master fuses (positive and negative) mounted close to the battery.
 In-line fuse holders should be avoided for two reasons.
 First, they require butt splices which are very hard to solder.
 Secondly, the supplied wire size is universally too small.
-You can use the PP15-45 connectors to hold an ATU fuse for loads up to 40 amps, and PP75 connectors will accommodate a Maxifuse up to 60 amps.
+You can use the PP15-45 connectors to hold an ATC fuse for loads up to 40 amps, and PP75 connectors will accommodate a Maxifuse up to 60 amps.
 The connectors are a lot cheaper than most decent fuse holders, but they have a drawback.
 Getting the fuse inserted properly can be difficult if you don't make sure the connectors are pushed all the way into their respective housings.
-For the smaller ATO fuses, standard 1/4 inch, female blade connectors work well too.
+For the smaller ATC fuses, standard 1/4 inch, female blade connectors work well too.

 Wiring Through the Firewall